OpenSTL/momoney/CONTRIBUTING.md

 Requires automake and bash to be installed on your system in addition to `python3` being in your path.

-1. Run `make_venv.bash` to create a python virtual environment.
+1. From the repo run `./make_venv.bash` to create a python virtual environment.
-2. Execute `source .venv\bin\activate` to enter the virtual environment in your terminal.
+2. Execute `source .venv/bin/activate` to enter the virtual environment in your terminal.
 This only applies to this terminal, you must run this for each terminal you wish to use pelican from.
 3. Execute `pip install -r requirements.txt` to install pelican and its